t-w00d/LC-CNC/README.md

 # |Getting Started|

 # 1\.
+Purchase necessary items from CNC-BoM.xlsx.

+# 2\.
 Assemble your machine using the instructions

-# 2\.
+# 3\.
 Flash `.hex` to your Teensy 4.1 using any Teensy-compatible flashing tool (teensy.exe)

-# 3\.
+# 4\.
 Download and extract `ioSender` from the provided ZIP

-# 4\.
+# 5\.
 Connect to your machine, configure settings, and start cutting!

 #